bagwanpankaj/humongous/README.markdown

 There are lot of things and area to improve and develop.
 Since it in pre release now, any bug report, issues and feature request is highly appreciated.

-* Error Handling
+* -Error Handling-
-* Authentication module
+* -Authentication module-
 * Better UI (need a real contribution here)
 * Better documentation
 * Example series